Keno's ROLLING STONES Web Site

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
 Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here.
+In December, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.
+Plus, the ratings noted are for the original album only, the bonus songs released in 2011 do not count in the album's overall ratings and were rated only once, back when they were released.

 To listen to some sound clips from SOME GIRLS or to buy it, click on: Some Girls [2 CD/DVD/7" Super Deluxe Edition]